nroi/flexo/README.md

 * Robust: Flexo includes certain functions to allow it to switch from one mirror to another if a mirror is too slow or causes other issues.
 * Simple: Users should not require more than a few minutes to set up flexo and understand what it does.

-## Switching from cpcache to flexo

-If you have previously used cpcache, please note the following changes between cpcache and flexo:
-* Flexo uses port `7878`, while cpcache uses `7070`.
-Make sure to change this port in `/etc/pacman.d/mirrorlist`.
-* The configuration file `/etc/flexo/flexo.toml` is mostly the same as `/etc/cpcache/cpcache.toml`, but they are not identical!
-So don't just copy the TOML file from cpcache to `/etc/flexo/flexo.toml`.
-Instead, you should start with the default file and manually transfer all settings from your cpcache config to the new TOML file.
-* Running flexo in ARM devices like the Raspberry PI has not been tested yet.
-You can just try to build the package from [AUR](https://aur.archlinux.org/packages/flexo-git/) and see if it works.
-Feel free to leave a comment on this [issue](https://github.com/nroi/flexo/issues/14) to describe if it works.

 ## Cleaning the package cache